Read all about Benjamin Moore Quiet Moments, plus see 25 real homes that use it!

 In rooms with a lot of natural light, Quiet Moments seems to step back and take on a quiet (for lack of a different word), almost matronly role: soft, unassuming and supportive.

 Does it make sense to say a paint shade can be supportive?
-It seems to be affectionately wrapping its arms around this stunning and unusually-shaped space.
+It seems to be affectionately wrapping its arms around this stunning and unusually-shaped space from Spruce and Pine.

 Rebecca of Simply Made by Rebecca has cracked the code of selecting subdued paint colors.
 She knew she wanted a soft, light blue for this bedroom, and struck out after collecting her first round of paint chips.